-Barry Kresch is a media research and marketing consultant by day, environment ninja by night.
+Recognized for “Outstanding Leadership in EV Education” by the Southwest Connecticut Clean Cities Coalition, Barry Kresch has long been involved in environmental activism.
 He has been a club member and EV owner since 2012.
-His participation in the club includes doing the analytics, such as the Interactive EV Dashboard tracking EV adoption in CT, tracking the performance of the CHEAPR rebate purchase incentive, and whatever data he can get his hands on.
-He also writes and manages the website, has published multiple Op-Ed pieces supporting EV-friendly policy, and is frequently used as a resource for information about the state of EVs in CT by the press and others.
+His participation in the club includes doing the analytics, including the Interactive EV Dashboard tracking EV adoption in CT and a financial analysis of the Westport Police acquiring a Tesla Model 3 for use as a patrol car.
+He writes and manages the EVClubCT.com website, has published multiple Op-Ed pieces supporting EV-friendly policy, is a frequent speaker and often used as a resource for information about the state of EVs in CT by the press and others.
+He is on the National Policy Committee of the Electric Vehicle Association (formerly Electric Auto Association).

 As a member of the EV Club of Connecticut Leadership Team, Dawn Henry brings a passion for electric vehicles combined with a professional expertise in marketing strategy as she looks to encourage others to make the transition from ICE cars to the vehicles of the future.
 She’s also a member of Sustainable Westport, a Board Member of Save the Sound, and a presenter for Climate Reality.
 Her current EV-only household includes a Tesla Model 3, S, and X. Dawn is also hedging her bets and holding reservations for the Tesla Cybertruck, Rivian, and Aptera.